Skip to Main Content

 • Neck is long and very thick

-• Head elongated but smaller than that of other bears
+• Head elongated but shorter than many other bears

 • Dentition reflects a strictly carnivorous diet